 Some children under 2, especially those born prematurely or with a heart condition, can suffer more serious consequences from these common respiratory infections.

-Find out more about the symptoms and what to do here.
+Find out about the symptoms and what to do here.

-Watch Dr Tania Hussain, Primary Care Clinical Lead for Maternity, Children and Young People explain the illness, signs, symptoms and offer helpful advice:
+Watch Dr Tania Hussain, local GP and Primary Care Clinical Lead for Maternity, Children and Young People explain the illness, signs, symptoms and offer helpful advice:

 To reduce increased pressure on local healthcare systems, Barnardo’s has been funded by NHS England and Department for Health and Social Care (DHSC) to provide a helpline advising on respiratory illnesses, focused on supporting parents/carers from Black, Asian and Minority communities.